Joseph Beuys: How to Explain Pictures to a Dead Hare (performance, 1965)

 "In putting honey on my head I am clearly doing something that has to do with thinking.
 Human ability is not to produce honey, but to think, to produce ideas.
 In this way the deathlike character of thinking becomes lifelike again.
 For honey is undoubtedly a living substance.
 Human thinking can be lively too.
 But it can also be intellectualized to a deadly degree, and remain dead, and express its deadliness in, say, the political or pedagogic fields.
 Gold and honey indicate a transformation of the head, and therefore, naturally and logically, the brain and our understanding of thought, consciousness and all the other levels necessary to explain pictures to a hare: the warm stool insulated with felt ... and the iron sole with the magnet.
 I had to walk on this sole when I carried the hare round from picture to picture, so along with the strange limp came the clank of iron on the hard stone floor—that was all that broke the silence, since my explanations were mute ....
 This seems to have been the action that most captured people's imaginations.
 On one level this must be because everyone consciously or unconsciously recognizes the problem of explaining things, particularly where art and creative work are concerned, or anything that involves a certain mystery or question.
 The idea of explaining to an animal conveys a sense of the secrecy of the world and of existence that appeals to the imagination.
 Then, as I said, even a dead animal preserves more powers of intuition than some human beings with their stubborn rationality.

 The problem lies in the word 'understanding' and its many levels, which cannot be restricted to rational analysis.
 Imagination, inspiration, and longing all lead people to sense that these other levels also play a part in understanding.
 This must be the root of reactions to this action, and is why my technique has been to try and seek out the energy points in the human power field, rather than demanding specific knowledge or reactions on the part of the public.
 I try to bring to light the complexity of creative areas."

-Beuys produced many such spectacular, ritualistic performances, and he developed a compelling persona whereby he took on a liminal, shamanistic role, as if to enable passage between different physical and spiritual states.
 Further examples of such performances include: Eurasienstab (1967), Celtic (Kinloch Rannoch) Scottish Symphony (1970), and I Like America and America Likes Me (1974).